Proper connective differential graded algebras and their geometric realizations: Smoothness, regularity and t-structures

 \subsection{Smoothness implies regularity}

-In this section assume $A$ is a DG-algebra (not necessarily connective unless otherwise stated) over a commutative base ring $\mathbbm{k}$.
-The advantage of smooth DG-algebras is that one has access to strong representability statements.
-The rub is that the representability statements are generally phrased in terms of another condition: we say our DG-algebra $A$ is \emph{regular} if $\Perf A$ is strongly generated, i.e.\ there is a uniform bound on the number of cones required to build any object from $A$.
+In this section assume $A$ is a dg algebra (not necessarily connective unless otherwise stated) over a commutative base ring $\mathbbm{k}$.
+The advantage of smooth dg algebras is that one has access to strong representability statements.
+The rub is that the representability statements are generally phrased in terms of another condition: we say our dg algebra $A$ is \emph{regular} if $\Perf A$ is strongly generated, i.e.\ there is a uniform bound on the number of cones required to build any object from $A$.
 We will show smoothness implies regularity in the cases where this is reasonable.
 When $\mathbbm{k}$ is a field this has been proved by Lunts \cite[Lemmas 3.5, 3.6]{lunts2010categorical} and the argument we give here is based upon his.

 For an object $M\in \sfD(A)$ we set

 i.e. we start with $M$ and close under suspensions, sums, and summands (allowing infinite sums in the second case).
 We then inductively define further full subcategories in the usual way, e.g.\